smaremanda/add-in-docs/reference/shared/binding-object/addhandlerasync-method.md

 ## Callback Value

-When the function you passed to the  _callback_ parameter executes, it receives an[AsyncResult](../reference/shared/asyncresult-object.md) object that you can access from the callback function's only parameter.
+When the function you passed to the  _callback_ parameter executes, it receives an [AsyncResult](../reference/shared/asyncresult-object.md) object that you can access from the callback function's only parameter.

 In the callback function passed to the  **addHandlerAsync** method, you can use the properties of the **AsyncResult** object to return the following information.